wayneluke/vbFaker/README.md

 ## Coming Soon

-- IPv6 Addresses for users and posts.
-- The ability to create topics with other content types.
+- [ ] The ability to create topics with other content types.
-- Create posts with different users.
+- [ ] Create posts with different users.
 Currently all posts are created by user id #1.
-- Command line parameters to control amount of items created.
+- [ ] Command line parameters to control amount of items created.
-- Menu system that accepts parameters.
+- [ ] Menu system that accepts parameters.

+### Requires vBulletin Support

+- [ ] IPv6 Addresses for users and posts.

 ## Reference Database

-A reference database containing over 30,000 users and over 2 Million Posts created with vbFaker can be found at [GitHub]()
+A reference database containing over 39,000 users and over 2 Million Posts created with vbFaker can be found at [wayneluke/vBDatabase](https://github.com/wayneluke/vBDatabase).

 ---